SORCER

 The service-oriented computing environment (SORCER) is a distributed computing platform implemented in Java.
 It allows writing network-programs (called "exertions") that operate on wrapped applications (services) to spread across the network.
 SORCER is often utilized in scenarios similar to those where grids are used (grid computing) in order to run parallel tasks.

 SORCER's predecessor was the federated intelligent product environment (FIPER), which was software for a GE aircraft-engine-design project funded from 1999 to 2003 by the National Institute of Standards and Technology's Advanced Technology Program.
 The project followed the principal investigator, and thus SORCER Labs was founded in November 2002 at Texas Tech University (TTU); SORCER core's source code was made public in 2013 under the open source Apache license.
 SORCER (and FIPER) were developed at GE from 1994 to 2002, at TTU through 2009, and since then at the United States Air Force Research Laboratory (AFRL).
 Other groups which have made use of SORCER include Beijing Jiaotong University in China, Cranfield University in the United Kingdom, and Ulyanovsk State University in Russia.

 Overview

 SORCER is a computing platform that allows the end user to program dynamic front-end compound services, called exertions, bound at runtime by the SORCER OS (SOS) to federations of service providers as new back-end dynamic services.
 The SOS utilizes the service object-orient architecture (SOOA) and a federated method invocation.
 The front-end services created by the end users are service collaborations of users' applications, tools, and utilities with their data and corresponding control strategies.
-The end users in understandable domain specific languages (DSL) define only their service-oriented process expressions and the SOS makes that process expressions actualized by the corresponding dynamic service federations in the network.

-SORCER is a federated service-oriented platform with a front-end federated service-oriented programming environment, a matching operating system, and a federated virtual processor.
-The architecture of SORCER is based on the concept: Everything Anywhere Anytime As a Service (EaaaS).
-Therefore, the end user service requests (front-end expression) as well service providers (back-end federations) are treated as services.
-SORCER is the first platform that created front-end service-oriented mogramming (programming or modeling or both) as the key element of its federated service orientation.
-SORCER mograms are called exertions.
-The exertion-oriented programming has its roots in the FIPER project.
-An exertion as the front-end service composition defined by the user is bound by the SORCER OS (SOS) to service providers (local and/or remote) to form a matching collaborative service federation at runtime - a virtual service processor of the SORCER platform.